SnowyMouse/invader/README.md

 Compile a model tag.

 Options:
   -d --data <dir>              Use the specified data directory.
+Default:
+                               "data"
   -h --help                    Show this list of options.
   -i --info                    Show credits, source info, and other info.
-  -P --fs-path                 Use a filesystem path for the tag path or data
+  -P --fs-path                 Use a filesystem path for the tag.
-                               directory.
-  -t --tags <dir>              Use the specified tags directory.
-Additional
+  -t --tags <dir>              Add the specified tags directory.
+Use multiple
-                               tags directories can be specified for searching shaders, but the tag will be output to the first one.
-  -T --type <type>             Specify the type of model.
-Can be: model,
+                               times to add more directories, ordered by precedence.
+Default (if unset): "tags" -T --type <type>             Specify the type of model.
+Can be: model, gbxmodel
-                               gbxmodel
 ```